sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ***Feature: Rapid Healing*.** Your genetic makeup allows you to heal slightly faster than most others.
 When you spend a hit die to recover hit points, you recover an extra hit point per die.

-***Adventures and Advancement*.** You were a clone of somebodyñyour templateñand they may decide to seek you out, either to know you, or to destroy you.
+***Adventures and Advancement*.** You were a clone of somebody√±your template√±and they may decide to seek you out, either to know you, or to destroy you.
 Alternatively, the facility which created you may seek to recover you.

 ***Connection and Memento.*** Roll 1d10, choose, or make up your own.